Materials-Consortia/OPTIMADE/optimade.rst

        }
    }

-An example of a dense response for a partial array data, scalar values:
+An example of a dense response for a partial array data, scalar values.
+The request returns the first three items and provides the next-marker link to continue fetching data:

 .. code:: json
     {"format": "dense", "returned_ranges": [{"start": 10, "stop": 20, "step": 2}]}